 The campsite's beachLeaving the campsite through « Flamants » row, you can reach the beach directly along a 400m long shady path which takes you to "Cleut Rouz".
 The 4km stretch of beach stretches from “Pointe de Mousterlin” to “Pointe de Beg-Meil”.
 It is bordered by dunes separating the Mousterlin marshlands from the ocean.

-Transformed into a polder between the two world wars, the polder lies today fallow and silted up.
-The installation of new valves on the dam of “Cleut Rouz”, among others, will lead to a process of resalinization and allow to regain his biodiversity.
+The Mousterlin marshlands are a protected “Natura 2000” site, and are currently undergoing hydraulic works to restore the original qualities of the lagoon.
+Transformed into a polder between the two world wars, the marshlands lie fallow today and are partially silted.
+The installation of new valves on the dam of “Cleut Rouz”, among others, will lead to a process of resalinization and allow the marshlands to regain their biodiversity.

 Kerler beach in Mousterlin

 Kerler beach is located in Mousterlin.
 Since 2004, Kerler beach is recognised as a naturist beach (1000 metres) from 01/05 to 31/10.
 This beautiful white sand beach with a gentle slope is ideal for families.

 Cleut Rouz beach in MousterlinCleut Rouz beach is located a little further along from the Grand Large.
 From this beach you can walk or cycle to the campsite through the marshlands.